 Protect infants and children with vaccinations early in life, when they are most vulnerable and before they are exposed to potentially life-threatening diseases.
 Vaccinations are available through your health care provider or Fairfax County Health Department clinics.
-For your convenience, the Centers for Disease Control and Prevention (CDC) Childhood Immunization Schedule is provided below.

 Watch the Spanish-language video Protege la salud de su bebe con las vacunas.